Reading time: 33 minutes

 10 Key Findings From Positive Psychology

-2. Happiness is a catalyst for success – people who are happy often bring about good things in their lives.
+- Happy people often bring about good things in their lives.

-3. Good days are usually characterized by feelings of independence, competence, and a sense of connection with others.
+- Good days are usually made up of feelings of independence, competence, and a sense of connection with others.

-4. Elements like happiness, strong relationships, and a strong character can serve as protective shields against the negative impacts of failures or setbacks.
+- Happiness, strong relationships, and a strong character can protect against the negative impacts of failures or setbacks.

-7. People who practice a religion tend to report higher levels of happiness and are often better equipped to handle stress compared to those who don’t.
+- People who practice a religion tend to be happier and are better equipped to handle stress compared to those who don’t.

 Bringing about well-being —positive emotion, engagement, purpose, positive relationships, positive accomplishment—may be one of our best weapons against mental disorder.